Experimentation statistical methodology

 To calculate the relative difference in means between each variation and the control variation ( for all ), we use the same method as for numeric metrics after transforming the posterior distributions of the means to normal distributions by matching the expected values and variances.

-The experiment results table displays the 90% credible interval of the relative difference in means between each variation ( for all ) in the column Relative difference from:.
+The experiment results table displays the 90% credible interval of the relative difference in means between each variation and the control variation ( for all ) in the column Relative Difference from control variation.

 Probability to be best